-I am a second year PhD student in the Department of Biostatistics at the Johns Hopkins Bloomberg School of Public Health.
-I work with Ciprian Crainiceanu, Daniel Reich, Taki Shinohara, Ani Eloyan and Mandy Mejia.
+I am a third year PhD student in the Department of Biostatistics at the Johns Hopkins Bloomberg School of Public Health.
+My advisors are Ciprian Crainiceanu at Johns Hopkins and Taki Shinohara at the University of Pennsylvania.
+I collaborate closely with Daniel Reich at NINDS and Ani Eloyan at Brown as well as with fellow Hopkins PhD students Mandy Mejia and John Muschelli.
 My primary research interests are in developing methods for large data and functional data, particularly neruroimaging data with applications to multiple sclerosis, brain cancer and stroke.
 I am a member of the SMART working group at Johns Hopkins and the PennSIVE working group at the University of Pennsylvania.

 Elizabeth Sweeney, ScM